 Materials for the DIY Built-In Wood and Brass Spice Rack

 I used walnut plywood for this project.
 I wanted walnut because my island top is also walnut and I needed to repeat that element.
 However, any type of plywood can be used for this in whatever type you like.
-We used ¾” thick plywood and bought it from our local hardware store Windsor Plywood.
+We used ¾” thick plywood and the best place to buy it was from our local hardware store Windsor Plywood.

 Why did you choose Plywood for your DIY Built-in Wood and Brass Spice Rack?